The United Nations Office for Project Services (UNOPS)

 Read more about this event here

-• UNOPS Executive Director Jorge Moreira da Silva will join the panel discussions.
+• Read UNOPS Executive Director Jorge Moreira da Silva's remarks here

 Wednesday, 25 September